Shaaali/identity-apps/docs/guides/applications/spa-react.md

-# Single Page Application: Angular
+# Single Page Application: React

 A single page application is a web application that runs most of the application logic on the web browser.
 The browser does not need to reload the entire page when the user interacts with the application.
 This means that most components on the web page remain the same while a few elements change.